Jack Bracken (rugby union): Early life

-He started playing rugby in his back garden with his brothers and later started playing for St Albans Rugby Club.
+Bracken started playing rugby in his back garden with his brothers and later started playing for St Albans RFC.

 Club career

-A product of the academy at Saracens, he is capable of playing full-back or wing.
+A product of the academy at Saracens, Bracken is capable of playing full-back or wing.
 He scored his first try for Saracens in the Premiership Rugby Cup in 2024.
 He also played on loan for Ampthill RUFC in the RFU Championship during the 2024-25 season.

 On 4 October 2025, he scored two tries on his Premiership Rugby debut for Saracens in a 50-17 victory over Bristol Bears.

 International career

-He was an England U18 international in 2023.
-He scored a hat-trick of tries on debut playing as a winger for the England national under-20 rugby union team against Argentina U20 at the World Rugby U20s Championship in July 2024.
+Bracken was an England U18 international in 2023.
+The following year he scored a Hat-trick of tries on his England U20 debut playing as a winger against Argentina U20 during their opening game of the 2024 World Rugby U20 Championship in July 2024.
+Bracken also played in the final as England defeated France at Cape Town Stadium to win the tournament.

-In June 2025, he was named in the England U20 squad for the 2025 World Rugby U20 Championship.
+Bracken was part of the England side that finished runners up during the 2025 Six Nations Under 20s Championship and scored in victories over Scotland and Italy.
+In June 2025, he was a member of the England squad at the 2025 World Rugby U20 Championship.
+He scored tries against South Africa, Australia and Wales as England ultimately finished sixth.